$0 Vaud School Meeting Prep Checklist

 The Language Barrier Is Structural, Not Just Linguistic

-Every legally binding document in Vaud's cantonal administration is produced exclusively in French: the evaluation reports, the individualized plan, the appeal rulings, the school report card.
+Core legally binding and procedural documents in Vaud's cantonal administration are generally produced in French, alongside some translated parent information.
 Conversational fluency is not sufficient.
 A parent who misunderstands what they are signing during a réseau meeting — the multidisciplinary network meeting where educational decisions are made — can inadvertently consent to a specialized placement they did not intend.

-Vaud does publish some translated parent information, but these translations cover the generic school structure, not the mechanics of the special education process.
-There is no official English-language guide to the PES, the PPI, or the appeals procedure.
+Vaud does publish some translated parent information, but the research identified no official English-language guide covering the mechanics of the PES, the PPI, or the appeals procedure end to end.

 You are also dealing with a conceptual translation problem, not just a linguistic one.
 Anglo-Saxon systems like the US IEP or the UK EHCP are structured as legal contracts.
 The Vaud system is built on interdisciplinary professional consensus.
 A US IEP is legally binding; deviations trigger due process.
 A Vaud Projet Pédagogique Individualisé (PPI) is a collaborative, evolving pedagogical tool — still formal, but the enforcement logic is entirely different.